McDonnell Douglas F/A-18A

 up

-Next, the gear bays and gear struts were painted white with a brush.
+Next, the gear bays, door insides' and gear struts were painted white with a brush.

 The main gear doors got retraction rods made from thin white plastic stretched sprue bits.
 In the front nose gear bay, a metal actuator was made from scrap and the gear doors also got retraction rods.
 The main colour here is white.
 Inside the gear bays are many hydraulics and some suggestion is done by raised moulded edges on the kit parts; for this scale adequate.